Guide to Getting The Best Mattress for Back Pain

 Best Mattress for Back Pain by Type

 The type of mattress you use also proves important.
-The best mattress for back pain relief is one that allows your body settle into a naturally aligned, straight pose without distortion or strain on your lower back.
+The best mattress for back pain relief is one that allows your body to settle into a naturally-aligned, straight pose without distortion or strain on your lower back.

 On an innerspring mattress, the springs push up against the heaviest parts of your body: your hips and shoulders.
-This leaves the lower portion of your back either entirely unsupported (causing your lumbar area to work overtime), or distorted in an unnatural angle relative to the rest of your spine.
+This creates pressure points and leaves the lower portion of your back either entirely unsupported (causing your lumbar area to work overtime), or distorted in an unnatural angle relative to the rest of your spine.

 Memory foam and latex mattresses are considered the best combination of support and comfort for sufferers of back pain.
 This is because these materials conform to your body and distribute your weight in way that allows your entire body to be supported.
 At this natural, neutral position, your lower back is free to take the night off and decompress the stress from the day.
 Numerous similarities and differences exist between latex mattresses and memory foam and both receive excellent reviews from consumers, as much as 20 percent higher than the average for innerspring beds.